1st Battalion, Parachute Regiment

-The 1st Battalion, Parachute Regiment (1 PARA), is a battalion of the British Army's Parachute Regiment.
+The 1st Battalion, Parachute Regiment (1 PARA), is a special forces battalion of the British Army's Parachute Regiment.
 Along with various other regiments and corps from across the British Armed Forces, it is part of Special Forces Support Group.

-A specialized airborne light infantry unit, the battalion as of 2006 has been the main contributor of manpower to the British Army's Parachute Regiment and is capable of a wide range of operations.
+A specialized airborne light infantry unit, the battalion as of 2006 has been the main contributor of manpower to the Special Forces Support Group (SFSG) and is capable of a wide range of operations.
 Personnel regularly deploy outside the United Kingdom on operations and training, 1 PARA is part of Special Forces Support Group and regarded as the elite of the Parachute Regiment deployed to assist United Kingdom Special Forces in a supporting role as well as being the main part of the hunter force on SF selection.

 All personnel complete the Pre Parachute Selection (P Company) course at the Infantry Training Centre Catterick Garrison, North Yorkshire (previously at Aldershot, Hampshire).

 History

+World War II and Cold War

 The 1st Battalion can trace its origins to 1940, when No. 2 Commando trained as parachutists.
 In 1941, the battalion, commanded by Lieutenant Colonel Ernest Down, was assigned to the 1st Parachute Brigade which also included the 2nd and 3rd Parachute Battalions.
 The 1st Parachute Brigade was part of the 1st Airborne Division and remained with it throughout the war.

 The battalion took part in operations in Tunisia in late 1942 to May 1943, suffering heavy casualties.
 The battalion and the brigade took part in Operation Fustian, when the Allies invaded Sicily and, again, suffered heavy casualties and was withdrawn to England in late 1943 to train and prepare for the Allied invasion of France.
-The battalion wasn't used in the initial invasion on 6 June 1944, D-Day, but was held back in the UK in reserve in case any of the five invasion beaches encountered serious difficulties and needed support.
+The battalion was not used in the initial invasion on 6 June 1944, D-Day, but was held back in the UK in reserve in case any of the five invasion beaches encountered serious difficulties and needed support.
 The plan turned out not to be required.
 During the fighting in Normandy numerous plans to drop the 1st Airborne were formed, none of which came to fruition.
 Finally, in September 1944, the battalion, commanded by Lieutenant Colonel David Dobie, dropped into Arnhem the Netherlands with the rest of the 1st Airborne Division, as part of Operation Market Garden, where they suffered extremely heavy casualties and never saw combat again for the rest of the war.

 After the war the battalion was reconstituted in 1946, and affiliated to the Brigade of Guards and served with the 6th Airborne Division in Palestine.
 It was disbanded in 1948, only to be reformed by the renumbering of the 4th/6th Battalion.
 The battalion was part of Operation Musketeer in 1956.

-It also took part in the Cyprus Emergency fighting against EOKA.
+They also took part in operations against EOKA during the Cyprus emergency during the same period.